you-zhou/notes/dev.md

 # System
 ## tar/tar.gz
-TAR is short for Tape Archive.
+TAR is short for "Tape Archive".
 It is used to store multiple files in one single file.
 But it is **only** for storing data, **not** compressing it.
 TAR files are often compressed after being created.
 And then the extension would become: tgz, tar.gz or gz.